ENVIRONMENT

 .https://www.pbs.org/kenburns/the-american-revolution

-I learned from this excellent series what a messy course was the process to create our country, with its government-by-the-people, rights-of-the-people, rule-of-law republic, that is still a work in progress.
-How encouraging that–during our current chaotic, divisive times–we have the example of the good our forefathers and mothers did when times were worse.
+I learned from this excellent series what a messy course was the process to create our country–with its government-by-the-people, rights-of-the-people, rule-of-law republic–that is still a work in progress.
+How encouraging that, during our current chaotic and divisive times, we have the example of the good our forefathers and mothers did when times were worse.
 We also learn from this series that we, their descendants, are responsible for carrying that good work forward.